 The mixed term in Eq.
 (12) and thus the total mass are commutative in C, R) and show a singularity at C = R with an asymptotic value.
 For R > C solutions also exist with analogous values in total mass MT for MR > MC.

 It has to be emphasized here, that the piecewise analytical solutions for time periods of constant recharge provide a mathematical solution for an arbitrary temporal resolution.
 Finite Difference solutions are limited by stability criteria (ti+1-ti)<and accuracy criteria (ti+1-ti)< for the smallest .
-Analytical solutions allow to calculate the response of the river network on the time interval of constant recharge (though the time constant of the river network is much shorter than the time constant of the catchment), and thus avoid the very high temporal discretization, which otherwise would be needed for a Finite Difference scheme.
+Analytical solutions facilitate the calculation of the response of the river network on the time interval of constant recharge (though the time constant of the river network is much shorter than the time constant of the catchment), and thus avoid the very high temporal discretization, which otherwise would be needed for a Finite Difference scheme.

 The observables based on measurements by GRACE and discharge from gauging stations are the total mass deviation and the river runoff.
 GRACE observations with acceptable error are still limited to monthly values.
 Discharge as well as some of the meteorological inputs like precipitation, evapotranspiration or moisture flux divergence are often measured in daily values, some of the products in monthly values.
 For an optimal adaption to the monthly resolution of GRACE products, the approach presented here is based on monthly values but could also be applied to daily data without problems.